NotNadav/sirpan666/README.md

-## Hello there, I'm Nadav - AKA sigron666
+## Hello there, I'm Nadav - AKA NotNadav

 ## I'm a student, and learning computer science :3